littlecastrum/cv-submission/README.md

 # cv-submission

 This is a basic application form for the organization composed of First Name, Last Name, E-Mail, Phone & a Curriculum file.
-It uses firebase to relay the information sent in the form to the jobs@admios-sa.con account.
+It uses firebase to relay the information sent in the form to the jobs@admios-sa.con account and a welcoming message to the applicant.

 The form.html is meant to be added as a code block to a Squarespace webpage (currently functional in the carrers view)